 Cloud Deployment Manager support for SAP HANA high availability

-If Compute Engine live migration, automatic restart, and the high monthly uptime percentage of Compute Engine VMs are not enough to meet your availability requirements, GCP also provides Deployment Manager support for the following high-availability features:
+If Compute Engine live migration, automatic restart, and the high monthly uptime percentage of Compute Engine VMs are not enough to meet your availability requirements, Google Cloud also provides Deployment Manager support for the following high-availability features:

 - High-availability SUSE Linux Enterprise Server (SLES) cluster for SAP HANA

-For each of these features, GCP provides a configuration file template that you complete, which Deployment Manager reads to deploy a SAP HANA system for you that is fully supported by SAP and that adheres to the best practices of both SAP and GCP.
+For each of these features, Google Cloud provides a configuration file template that you complete, which Deployment Manager reads to deploy a SAP HANA system for you that is fully supported by SAP and that adheres to the best practices of both SAP and Google Cloud.